Rakshu-19/organic-overview/README.md

 ##Functionality

 - Navigation: It will show you the locations of the stores within a specified radius along with the directions.
-- Provides the Nutritional values and calorie intake of each food item
+- <b> Rakshana: Provides the Nutritional values and calorie intake of each food item</b>
 - Personalized Meal and Diet Plans
 - Based on the mode of travel, if walking then it will also show you the number of calories you burn.
 - For a subscription, Delivery is made available